RyanAlexanderGitHub/RyanAlexanderGitHub/README.md

 ### **Hello** 👋

-I'm Ryan, a sophomore student studying computer science at *Western University*, Ontario!
+I'm Ryan, a sophomore studying computer science at *Western University*, Ontario!

 I'm enrolled in ***Honours Specialization in Computer Science, with a Minor in Game Development***.
 I'm currently learning Unity as a passion project.
 I'm also currently enrolled in CS2208, learning how to code in Assembly using ARM7 (Big Endian).